Dundee Roadrunners

 A mob match (MM) is a club-on-club affair: normally, just two clubs and two sets of colours.
 Mob matches are something of a South of England thing, where they’ve become commonplace.
 We’re aware of at least (but only) a couple more north of Carlisle (the Bellahouston clubs: we salute you!).

-The PRR vs DRR fixture is new for 2025.
-We don’t currently have the resource/bandwidth to run a stand-alone MM in our busy year, so we’re delighted that Perth parkrun will allow us to hold a parkrun Mob Match within the usual parkrun.
-The idea, if it proves popular, is to alternate the fixture between Perth and Dundee parkruns each year (and who knows, maybe a neutral parkrun might get used sometime?).
+The PRR vs DRR fixture was new for 2025.
+We don’t currently have the resource/bandwidth to run a stand-alone MM in our busy year, so we’re delighted that Camperdown parkrun will allow us to hold a parkrun Mob Match within the usual parkrun.
+The idea, is to alternate the fixture between Perth and Camperdown parkruns each year (and who knows, maybe a neutral parkrun might get used sometime?).

 How it works: